imxp978/ecommerce_vue/README.md

 # Ecommerce website #

 This is a ecommerce shopping cart website project, using Vue3 as frontend framework, using Vue Router to achieve single page application effect, using Pinia and a json file for state management and content resource,

-main functions adn Todos are:
+main functions and Todos are:

 ~~products display~~
 ~~categories display~~
 ~~single product display~~